Lately, I’ve had many conversations whether there is a need to hire someone to perform website maintenance.

 But I’m just a small company.
 Who and why would anyone want to mess with my site?
 I’m not a well known important person so what’s the deal?

-For the most part, there ‘might’ be a human being instigating or perpetuating website damage who has no idea who you are; and they don’t care who you are.
-Underneath what you hear about on the news, is the the most important part of this.
-Usually, what you’re hearing about on the news is the result of a hacker’s programmed and automatic robot skimming of the web and it’s millions of websites looking for vulnerabilities.
+For the most part, there ‘might’ be a human being instigating or perpetuating website damage which has no idea who you are; and they don’t care who you are.
+Underneath what you hear about on the news, is the most important part of this.
+Usually, what you hear about on the news is the result of a hacker’s programmed and automatic robot skimming of the web and its millions of websites looking for vulnerabilities.

-If you had a huge wide-open hole in your home’s outer wall, something from outside will ultimately crawl inside and I’ll bet you won’t like it.
-Anything from bugs, wild animals, burglars, or… ick, I don’t even want to think about it.
+If you had a huge wide-open hole in your home’s outer wall, something from outside would ultimately crawl inside, and I’ll bet you won’t like it.
+Anything from bugs, wild animals, burglars, or dust can get inside.
+I don’t even want to think about it.
 Do you?

-If you are even questioning whether or not you should get on top of this, it’s likely you’re not doing much to look after the nuts and bolts of your site.
-You are the prime candidate to have your site looked at and hire someone to make sure things are in proper shape.
-The alternative is that you have been very lucky so far, and the penny will eventually drop.
-We always hope it won’t but as I mentioned before, this is the very reason you buy home, auto and other kinds of insurance.
+You are a prime candidate to have your site looked at and hire someone to make sure things are in proper shape.
+The alternative is that you have been fortunate so far, and the penny will eventually drop.
+We always hope it won’t, but as I mentioned before, this is the very reason you buy a home, a car, or any other type of insurance.

-You might even find yourself in a panic calling anyone you can think of to ask how to fix your now “offline” website but… if you have no backups how can you fix it?
+You might even find yourself in a panic calling anyone you can think of to ask how to fix your now “offline” website but… if you have no backups how you can restore or repair it?